 CV: File Download

 Scott Swinton is a tenured professor of agricultural and environmental economics.
 He teaches undergraduate managerial economics and graduate research design and writing.
-He is President of the Agricultural and Applied Economics Association and serves on its Executive Committee during 2016-19.
+He is Past President of the Agricultural and Applied Economics Association and serves on its Executive Committee during 2016-19.
 His economic research looks at agriculture as a managed ecosystem, focusing on management and policy analysis for enhanced ecosystem services.
 He concentrates on problems involving crop pest, pollination, and nutrient management; precision agriculture; resource conservation; bioenergy crop production; and management of risks to human health and income.
 Besides his work on U.S. farming, he has extensive experience with agricultural and natural resource management in Latin America and Africa.
 MSU granted him its William J. Beal Outstanding Faculty award in 2015.

 Research and Outreach Interests

 - Design of incentives to induce adoption of environmentally beneficial farming technologies

 - Valuation of ecosystem services linked to agriculture